Here are some commonly asked questions about Flagstaff Academy:

 Does Flagstaff Academy offer full-time Kindergarten?

 Flagstaff Academy charter school offers three full-day Kindergarten classes, one morning half-day Kindergarten, and one half-day Kindergarten.
 Since public funding supports a half-day program only, tuition is charged for full-day Kindergarten.
+We have limited openings for the 2016-2017 school year.
+To learn more, contact firstname.lastname@example.org.

 Does Flagstaff Academy charge tuition?

-No, Flagstaff Academy is a public school within the St. Vrain Valley School District, and receives public funding through per pupil revenue from the St. Vrain Valley School District.
+Flagstaff Academy is a public school within the St. Vrain Valley School District, and receives public funding through per pupil revenue from the St. Vrain Valley School District.
 The two exceptions are preschool and full-day Kindergarten.
 Public funding for Kindergarten is only for half-day throughout the St. Vrain Valley School District and half-day kindergarten families are responsible for Annual Activity Fees.
 Families who are interested in the full-day Kindergarten option must pay tuition for the other half of the day.
 Flagstaff Academy charges an Annual Activity Fee, which goes toward purchasing essential school items.
 For families who qualify for the free lunch program, you will not be asked to pay the Annual Activity Fee.
 For families who qualify for reduced lunch, they are asked to pay half the regular fees.

 How are science and technology integrated into the curriculum?

-Flagstaff Academy has implemented a comprehensive K–8 technology plan.
-All teachers and students become proficient in the use of technology.
-Flagstaff Academy has computer labs in each classroom in which students have access to Google Apps, Word, Excel, PowerPoint, Publisher, Type to Learn – Keyboarding, Graphic Organizers, such as Inspiration and Kidspiration, Accelerated Reader, Star, NWEA – MAPS Assessment, Dreamweaver and much more.
+Flagstaff Academy also has a 1:1 Chromebook initiative for fifth through Middle School, with access to Google Education Apps, Word, Excel, PowerPoint, Publisher, Type to Learn – Keyboarding, Graphic Organizers, such as Inspiration and Kidspiration, Accelerated Reader, Star, NWEA – MAPS Assessment, Dreamweaver and much more.